labhackercd/audiencias-publicas/README.md

 Otherwise in case you are running it direct in your machine, inside the root of your directory, the following commands:

 ```
-./manage.py migrate
+python3 manage.py migrate
-./manage.py runserver
+python3 manage.py runserver
 ```

 ## Support

-Fell free to create any issue on this repository and contact the team responsible to maintain this project here on GitHub ( @erivanio, @thiagonf, @joaopaulonsoares and @teogenesmoura) or via email: labhacker@camara.leg.br.
+Fell free to create any issue on this repository and contact the team responsible to maintain this project here on GitHub (@erivanio) or via email: labhacker@camara.leg.br.

 ## Contributing
 1. Fork of this repository